 Who Is At Fault in a U-Turn Collision?

 Whoever made the u-turn may be considered the person at fault.
 After suffering an injury in a U-turn accident, you’ll need to show that another driver was legally responsible for the accident.
 Proving legal responsibility requires demonstrating negligence and causation.
 Negligence means breaking a traffic law such as making an illegal about-turn or driving with unreasonable carelessness.
-You’ll need to show that the driver’s negligence was the direct cause of the accident that caused your injury.
+You’ll need to show that the driver’s negligence was the direct cause of the accident during a U-turn that caused your injury.